awsdocs/aws-cloud9-user-guide/doc_source/using-gitpanel.md

 Files added to the repository's index are listed under **Staged Changes**\.
 Previously untracked files are labelled "A" to indicate that they've been staged\.

-![\[Untracked content in the git repo's workspace folder\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/staged-changes.png)
+![\[Staged content in the git repo's workspace folder\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/staged-changes.png)

 **Note**
 You can also unstage specific changes or all changes\.
 For a single file, pause on the file and then choose **\-**\.
 Alternatively, right\-click it and choose **Unstage Changes**\.
 To unstage all changes, go to the **Git panel** menu and choose **Unstage All Changes**\.